scottwallacesh/concourse-terraform/README.md

 ### outputs

-- `apply-output-archive`: an artifact containing the terraform working directory will be placed here
+- `state-output-dir`: if local state files are present after the apply, they will be placed here as `terraform.tfstate` and `terraform.tfstate.backup`

 ### params